tallguyjenks/runes/README.md

 ## How to Contribute

 1. Read <a target="_blank" href="./CONTRIBUTING.md">CONTRIBUTING.md</a>
-2. Clone repo and create a new branch.
+2. Clone repository and create a new branch.
 3. Make changes and test
 4. Submit Pull Request with comprehensive description of changes